Labbeti/conette-audio-captioning/README.md

 </div>

 CoNeTTE is an audio captioning system, which generate a short textual description of the sound events in any audio file.
-The architecture and training are explained in the [corresponding paper on IEEE](https://ieeexplore.ieee.org/document/10603439) (you can also find an older pre-print version on [Arxiv here](https://arxiv.org/pdf/2309.00454.pdf)).
+The architecture and training are explained in the [corresponding paper on IEEE](https://ieeexplore.ieee.org/document/10603439) (you can also find an older pre-print version on [arXiv here](https://arxiv.org/pdf/2309.00454.pdf)).
 The model has been developped by me ([Étienne Labbé](https://labbeti.github.io/) :) ) during my PhD.
 A simple interface to test CoNeTTE is available on the [HuggingFace website](https://huggingface.co/spaces/Labbeti/conette).

 ## Training
 ### Requirements